joshcom/gopherhole/README.md

 # Gopher Maps

 If a gopher map (specified by the `MapFileName` setting, defaulting to `gophermap`) is present in a directory.

+When you specify the path to a directory or resource, always use the full path in relation to the root of your gopherhole (not the root of your system).
+For example, if the gopherhole on your system is `/var/gopherhole`, and the file you want to access is at `/var/gopherhole/phlog/myentry.txt`, your gophermap should reference the file as `/phlog/myentry.txt` no matter where the gopherhole is located (be it `/var/gopherhole/gophermap` or `/var/gopherohle/phlog/gophermap`).

 This file is lightly processed, so that any line not detected have a <TAB> character will be presumed to be an inline-text line, and presented in the payload as such.
+Lines with a tab will be processed for completeness.
+The server will attempt to append the hostname and/or port, if those columns are missing.

 In other words, a gophermap with the contents (where <TAB> represents a tab character):